webfacer/billoWrap/README.md

 billoWrap
 =========

-Used to retrive data from billom.net and change it for your individual Application.
+Used to retrive or change data from billomat.net .

 Parameters
 ----------